 Also "fun" in the fact that the direction commonly known as "up" seems to be on a drunken bender.
 Walking up and around walls and waterfalls is only the beginning...

-There's also the Lost Cave in Fire Red and Leaf Green, in which it is possible to walk through a door, turn around, and find yourself in a completely different room than you started in.
+There's also the Lost Cave in Fire Red and Leaf Green, in which it is possible to walk through a door, turn around, walk back through the same door, and find yourself in a room that is definitely not the one you started in.

 The Psychic move Trick Room...well, look at the description.
 "The user creates a bizarre area in which slower Pokémon get to move first for five turns."
 The user warps space so that going slower makes them move faster.
 That's pretty alien.